What is hepatitis C (HCV, hep C)?

-How do you get hepatitis C, and is it contagious?
+How do you get hepatitis C?
+Is it contagious?

-Hepatitis refers to any cause of liver inflammation and scarring of the liver (cirrhosis).
+Hepatitis refers to any cause of liver inflammation, with or without scarring of the liver (cirrhosis).
 It is contagious, and is spread from person-to-person by blood-to-blood contact.
-Causes of hepatitis A, B, C and E are viruses: Other types of noninfectious causes of hepatitis include:
+Other viral causes of hepatitis include hepatitis A, B, C, and E. Other types of noninfectious causes of hepatitis include: